prisma/specs/schema/Readme.md

 - Ambiguous relations: when one model contains two fields with an `@relation` directive pointing to another model, and both fields have the same relation name, or no relation name, the relation cannot be resolved and a validation error is emitted.
 - Ambiguous self relations: when one model contains two fields referencing the model itself without relation name to disambiguate that they should be seen as the same relation, they are considered ambiguous.
-- Named self relations with more than two fields are rejected, because there is no way to interpret them that makes sense.
+- Named relations with more than two fields are rejected, because there is no way to interpret them that makes sense.

 ##### @updatedAt